-- 1. Disconnect power from the product. - 2.
-Press and hold the control button while reconnecting power.
-See Product overview on page 51. - 3.
-Keep the control button pressed for 15-30 seconds until the status LED indicator flashes amber. - 4.
-Release the control button.
-The process is complete when the status LED indicator turns green.
-If no DHCP server is available on the network, the device IP address will default to one of the following: - Devices with AXIS OS 12.0 and later: Obtained from the link-local address subnet (169.254.0.0/16) - Devices with AXIS OS 11.11 and earlier: 192.168.0.90/24 - 5.
-Use the installation and management software tools to assign an IP address, set the password, and access the device.
+- Press and hold the control button and the power button.
+See . - Release the power button but continue to hold down the control button for 15-30 seconds. - Release the control button. - The process is now complete.
+The product has been reset to the factory default settings.
+If no DHCP server is available on the network, the default IP address is 192.168.0.90. - Using the installation and management software tools, assign an IP address, set the password and access the video stream.